 How to work with your Financial Advisor?

-If you have shortlisted your financial planner through reference, learn and do a bit of the research – how he or deals with clients?
-Also learn about frequency of communication- whether, he meets his or clients only once, or a continuous basis.
-Make sure your to be financial advisor periodically reviews your plans, ask you your concerns and worries and advise you in all your big decisions throughout lifetime.
+- How is his Interaction with his Clients: If you have shortlisted your financial planner through reference, learn and do a bit of the research – how he or deals with clients?
+Also learn about the frequency of communication- whether, he meets his or clients only once, or a continuous basis.
+Make sure your to be financial advisor periodically reviews your plans, ask you your concerns and worries and advise you in all your big decisions throughout a lifetime.

 A financial planner for you is exactly like a coach to any player.
 You should be able to trust him or her with your money.
 Any good advisor will educate his client about related knowledge and will involve him in all financial decisions.
 Make sure you are quite comfortable in sharing your life goals and money related information with your planner- he will be able to advise you accordingly and construct a bridge between your goals and current situation.